Battle of Pusan Perimeter logistics

 Logistics in the Battle of Pusan Perimeter (August 4 – September 15, 1950) during the Korean War played a decisive role in the battle.
 Efficient logistics, the management of personnel and materiel, supported United Nations (UN) supply lines while the North Koreans' routes of supply were steadily reduced and cut off.
-UN logistics improved throughout the Battle of Inchon and the defeat of the North Korean army at Pusan.
+UN logistics improved throughout the Battle of Inchon and the defeat of the North Korean army at Busan.

 UN forces, consisting mostly of troops from the Republic of Korea (ROK), the United States (US), and United Kingdom (UK), enjoyed overwhelming air and sea superiority during the battle.
 The UN efficiently procured and transported supplies from a large stockpile of materiel in nearby Japan.